 "You're very welcome," she tells him and looks back to me.
 "Come back soon."

-We’re almost out the door of the shop when something crashes into me and wraps its arms around me waist.
-“Thank you, Joey,” Luke whispers, hugging me tightly.
+We're almost out the door of the store when something crashes into me and wraps its arms around my waist.
+"Thank you, Joey," Luke whispers, hugging me tightly.

 "No need to thank me, Luke.
 You deserve it."

 He looks up at me and says, "You deserve it, too."

 "I don't need anything as long as I have you."
 I don't; as long as he's happy, I'm happy.

 "I love you."

 "I love you more and don't you forget it," I tease, nudging him with my hip.
 "Come on.
 We've got breakfast to eat."